 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.

 Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit.
 He is also a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity LLC, which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries across the United States.

-In September 2013, Dan was named co-chair of the Blight Removal Task Force, a group appointed by the Obama Administration to create a detailed plan to remove and clear all blighted structure and lots in the city of Detroit.
-He also serves as Vice Chairman of the non-profit M-1 RAIL initiative, improving downtown and midtown Detroit’s transportation infrastructure with a 6.6 mile light rail system designed to spur economic development.
-Dan launched Bizdom, a nonprofit entrepreneurial accelerator that trains, mentors and finances business builders in their start-up enterprises in Detroit and Cleveland.
+In September 2013, Dan was named co-chair of the Blight Removal Task Force.
+The group, appointed by the Obama Administration, published a detailed plan in May 2014 to remove all blighted structures and lots in the City of Detroit.
+He also serves as Vice Chairman of the M-1 RAIL initiative which began construction in July 2014.
+The 6.6 mile light rail system is designed to spur economic development and improve downtown and midtown Detroit’s transportation infrastructure.
+In 2007, Dan founded Bizdom, a non-profit entrepreneurial accelerator that trains, mentors and finances business builders in their start-up enterprises in Detroit and Cleveland.